slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"You should take the approach that you're wrong.
 Your goal is to be less wrong."
 -- Elon Musk*

+> *"Knowledge isn't free.
+You have to pay attention."
+-- Richard Feynman*

+> *"You can only be as good as you dare to be bad."
+-- John Barrymore*

+> *"Tell me and I forget.
+Teach me and I remember.
+Involve me and I learn."
+-- Benjamin Franklin*

 ### Improving by experience